 When vetting your coffee supplier, ask as many questions as possible, including how long they’ve been in the business, the type of green coffee they supply, and the minimum order values they accept.

-Looking for a green coffee supplier?
-Discover our range of Colombian green coffee beans for export.
+Looking for a coffee bean supplier?
+Discover our range of exotic green coffee beans for export.

 As well as arranging the actual transit, there’s quite a bit of red tape to get through, including FDA regulations for importing coffee.
 This includes:

 - Filing prior notice of the commercial coffee import with the FDA, and registering your manufacturer or distributor with the FDA before sending out the coffee.
 This notice can be submitted to the FDA through the CBP or alternatively through the Prior Notice System Interface (PNSI).
 For further advice, refer to FDA guidance.

 - For coffee cargo arriving into the US by vessel, you’ll also have to file your Importer Security Filing (ISF) no later than 48 hours before the estimated time your shipment is due to depart the last foreign port.